A guide to making homemade pasta, according to professional chefs - CNN Underscored

 KitchenAid Stand Mixer Pasta Attachment Set ($199.95; surlatable.com)

-If you have a KitchenAid mixer, you can get this attachment set rather than a standalone pasta machine to crank out noodles.
+If you have a KitchenAid mixer, you can get this attachment set rather than a stand-alone pasta machine to crank out noodles.
 This is an editor favorite because the mixer’s motor reduces the need for elbow grease.

 Ozeri ZK14-S Pronto Digital Multifunction Kitchen and Food Scale ($11.48, originally $14.95; amazon.com)